sstevens2/recipes/index.md

 [Link to download PDF of this cookbook](https://github.com/sstevens2/recipes/raw/master/index.pdf)

+This recipe book is hosted on [Github](github.com) and you can suggest changes or report issues in [this repository](https://github.com/sstevens2/recipes).

 ## Avocado Greek Yogurt Green Goddess Dressing

 Modified from Antoni Porowski's Recipe as seen on Queer Eye